 b.
-Employee Assistance Program (Available to Students Also) The College's free and confidential Employee Assistance Program is available to both students and employees 24 hours per day, 7 days per week.
+Employee Assistance Program (Available to Students Also) The College's free and confidential Employee Assistance Program is

+The College's free and confidential Employee Assistance Program is available to both students and employees 24 hours per day, 7 days per week.
 This program provides individuals with the services of licensed professionals, including counselors and legal consultants, at no charge to the victim.